Melanin hair care and styling tips for keeping type 4 hair healthyPosted on January 19, 2022 Written by: 100% PURE ®

-When it comes to hair, there’s one thing that’s almost as important as healthy hair, and that’s style.
-A hairstyle is so important to shaping our mood and attitude.
-It can turn a decent outfit into a showstopper, and an average day into one to remember.
+When it comes to hair, there’s one thing that’s almost as important as health: style.
+A hairstyle is so important to shaping our mood and attitude; it can turn a decent outfit into a showstopper, and an average day into one to remember.

 This is probably obvious, but not all hair types are made alike.
 There are subtle to dramatic differences among hair types, and we love to look at hair as a spectrum.
 With that said, textures and patterns are broken up into 4 categories to make it easier for each of us to style, treat, and address all the different needs of the diverse hair types out there.

 Type 4 hair is classified as coily, with the tightest of curls and the bounciest volume.
 Think natural hair queens like Solange Knowles, Issa Rae, and Lupita Nyong’o.
 Within the category of type 4 hair are subcategories, labeled A, B, and C.